rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 .. warning::

-  Tenant validation has been moved to the <<keystone-v2-authorization.adoc#, Keystone v2 Authorization Filter>>, and is considered deprecated in this filter.
+  Tenant validation has been moved to the :doc:`keystone-v2-authorization`, and is considered deprecated in this filter.

 Tenant ID Validation is the capability of this filter to parse a tenant ID out of the request and validate it against the tenant ID(s) available in the response token from the Keystone v2 Identity service.